supun64/31-Card-Game/README.md

 This is a card game played by several players and the goal is to not get the lowest card hand of the round

+If you want to get a better experiance with game run RunMeFirst.reg file before running the game from GameMain, And also make sure you run it in python console or command prompt or terminal(in linux/mac)

 ## Deffinitions
     player         : A Player is being called by his name Dealer         : An NPC [optional]